Madness in the Village of Elephants: 26 Pachyderms Slaughtered

-Shortly before she left the CAR, a Chinese company had arrived in the area with a permit to mine gold and diamonds in the Dzanga-Sangha Protected Area.
-The mining company also evacuated the area briefly, but “they, came back a week ago with the Seleka protecting them.
+Shortly before she left the Central African Republic, a Chinese company had arrived in the area with a permit to mine gold and diamonds in the Dzanga-Sangha Protected Areas.
+The mining company also evacuated the area briefly, but “they came back a week ago with the Seleka protecting them.
 It’s the typical situation.
 You see this over and over in Africa.
 When the chaos starts, that’s the time for moving commodities—things like diamonds and ivory, and this is what’s happening now.
 We can’t protect the elephants, but we can protect the Chinese taking out the diamonds.”

 Turkalo does not know when she will be able to get back to Dzanga Bai.
 But she recalled her last ordinary day there, on March 23, 2013.
 “The weather was perfect.
 There was a slight breeze.
 The light was magnificent.
 In the late afternoon, you get these long rays and a golden aura.
 I think there were about 80 elephants, and there was a new calf that day with a female I’d known for 20 years, named Delta.
 If I had to have a last day anywhere, that was the day I would have chosen.”